jonamat/react-delay-fallback/README.md

 Compatible with React >=16.8.0\
 Compatible with Node >=8.0.0

-## Feature
+## Features
-- Extremely small: it uses react hooks and will weighs less than 1kb in your final bundle
+- Extremely small: uses react hooks and will occupying less than 2kb in your final bundle
-- Safe unmounting: it clears timers and listeners at unmounting
+- Safe unmounting: clears timers and listeners at unmounting

 ### Other features
 - Runtime type checking with prop-types and static with typescript declaration files